Historic House and Gardens

 The masonry holds the house's secrets: ancient doorways, well-worn thresholds, and stones repurposed from the original structure all tell a story of survival and change and from his own family Castle not more than 400yards away.

-This history is inseparable from James Carnegie (d.
-1765), a man whose life was as turbulent as the era itself.
+This history is inseparable from James Carnegie (b.1685 d.
+1755), a man whose life was as turbulent as the era itself.
 After inheriting the estate through a disputed legal entail, James fought as a Jacobite at the Battle of Sheriffmuir.
 Though arrested and tried for treason, he was pardoned—only to face trial again in 1728 for the accidental killing of the Earl of Strathmore.

 His murder trial resulted in a "Not Guilty" verdict, a landmark moment that fundamentally reshaped the Scottish Legal System, cementing the distinct options of Proven, Not Proven, and Not Guilty.